“Parenting” series: (post #1)

 Furthermore, not only did God command the Israelites to stone disobedient children, He commanded the parents of those children to willingly turn them over for the execution.
 In essence, He said to each of those parents, “It will be better for your nation if your disobedient child is dead.
 So shall you put away the evil from among you.”

 He also said, “And all Israel shall hear, and fear.”
-That meant that such public stonings would seriously curtail the disobedience of any little potential rebels.
+That meant that such public stonings would seriously curtail the disobedience of any other potential rebels.
 For one thing, the stonings would cause parents to fear, because parents wouldn’t want their children to meet such a fate.
 For another thing, the stonings would cause children to fear, because children wouldn’t want to lose their lives over a lack of obedience.

 Now let’s move on to passage #2, which is Ephesians 6:1.
 This is a New Testament passage, which means that these words do directly apply to us.
 It says: